 - Competent Parties – Certain parties would not be considered competent to enter into a contract including, minors & those found to be mentally incapacitated.

-- Offer – an offer is a proposal to either do or pay something.
+- Offer – An offer is a proposal to either do or pay something.
 It is accompanied by a commitment and the offer must be communicated to the other party and must contain conditions or terms.
 An offer can be either accepted, denied or there can be a counter-offer.

 - Acceptance – The terms of the contract must be agreed upon mutually.
 An offer is made, understood by both parties and accepted.
 Both parties must agree to the same thing and this is sometimes referred to as “a meeting of the minds”.
-Both parties must understand the contract.

 - Consideration – Each party must gain something through the contract.
 If one party agrees to do something they must gain something in return.
+(Note: This "gain" can be very small: the requirement is generally satisfied if the other party is required to do anything under the contract.)

 - Performance – Fulfillment of an obligation stated in the contract.
 If done correctly can signify the end of the contract, if done partially or incorrectly can lead to a lawsuit.